-My name is Laura, I am 36, married to Gaz and Mummy to five very special children – Lewis 12, Eva 4, Megan 3, Harrison 2 and Joseph who would have been 10 this year.
+My name is Laura, I am 37, married to Gaz and Mummy to five very special children – Lewis 13, Eva 5, Megan 4, Harrison 3 and Joseph who would have been 11 this year.
 I share with you the ups and downs of parenting and the things, people and places we love.

-My blog covers many subjects ranging from mental health, chronic illness, the logistics of parenting three under three and the subject closest to my heart, baby loss.
+My blog covers many subjects ranging from days out and travel, reviews and collaborations, the logistics of parenting three under three, to the more serious topics of mental health, chronic illness and the subject closest to my heart – baby loss.

 In 2006 our whole world ended when we heard the words that no parent ever wants to hear.
 I’m sorry, your baby has died.
 At twenty six years old I had never even heard of a baby being stillborn before, let alone considered that it could happen to us, and naturally we were devastated.
 With the passing weeks I felt increasingly isolated with my grief, struggling with the fact that baby loss was very much a taboo and whilst others were there to comfort us initially, ultimately it was something that was expected to be brushed under the carpet.
 And I was in no way able to do that.